kuhrusty/CardHolders/README.md

 test in SolidWorks, and said it was fine).

 * **[card-holder-double-box-lid-only.svg](card-holder-double-box-lid-only.svg)**
   contains one lid, intended for an 8.5" x 11" sheet.
+(Note that this is not exactly the *file* which was rendered below, but I *think* the pieces are identical.)

 Rendered box with lid (from [Ken](https://www.kbcad.engineering/)):